EndcryptZ/Hitlist/README.md

 - **GUI Experience:** Intuitive graphical user interfaces make placing and claiming bounties easy for everyone.
 - **Suitable for PvP & Factions:** Boosts player engagement and competition in PvP-centric environments.

+- ## Opt-In / Opt-Out System

+Players have control over whether they can be targeted by bounties:

+- **Opt-In:** Players who opt-in can be placed on the Hitlist and receive bounties.
+- **Opt-Out:** Players who opt-out cannot be targeted by bounties, keeping them safe from assassination-style gameplay.
+- **Command Example:** `/hitlist optin` to allow bounties, `/hitlist optout` to prevent bounties.

 ---

 ## Installation